Newmarket railway station, Auckland: Backshunt

 For many years, outbound Western Line trains reversed into a special siding, which allowed them to enter the Western Line.
 In July 2007, this reversing procedure ceased to be necessary, with the start of rebuilding as part of Project DART.
-However, the project stalled, and as of 2019, the backshunt process continued even after electrification and the rebuild of the station itself.

 Historic station building

 The fate of the historically and architecturally significant old station building was controversial, with various proposals being put forward to demolish, refurbish, or relocate the building.
 Following the announcement on 14 March 2007 of the budget for the station's upgrade, Minister of Finance Michael Cullen announced that $5 million would be put towards moving the building, possibly to a proposed new station at Parnell where it would serve as a station for the Auckland War Memorial Museum in the Auckland Domain.

 The signal box was closed in early 2008, and it and the station building were removed from the site on 3 March 2008 to an undisclosed storage location, as ONTRACK feared they would be vandalised.
 The station building was moved to Parnell station in time for the start of services on 12 March 2017 and the official opening of the station on 13 March 2017.